Keymaster65/copper2go/README.md

    * Will produce someting like `Hello Wolf!
 Please transfer 4 cent`

 ## Change Workflows
-You develop your own workflows.
+You want to develop your own workflows?
 You may start with the existing ones.
   * Clone or fork the copper2go-workflows: https://github.com/Keymaster65/copper2go-workflows
   * Modify configuration and store it into environment variable C2G_CONFIG.
 Example:
     * Start with file: https://github.com/Keymaster65/copper2go/blob/release/1.0/src/main/resources/de/wolfsvl/copper2go/application/config/config.json